danielgalanrodriguez/daniel_galan_programming_assignment_web_frontend/README.md

 The project structure is the following:<br/>
 The components are separated in two main folders, 'containers' and 'components'.
 The 'containers' folder has all the container components whereas the 'components' folder has all the components that are rendered by the containers.<br/>
-Each component has its own folder with all the files needed to render it.
+Each component has its own folder with all the files needed to render it and test it.
 Some can contain other components inside their folder as well.

 ### Components structure